Title: Girl Online

 Author: Zoe Sugg

-Genre: Teenage Writing/ Blog/ Romance
+Genre: Fiction/ YA/ Blog Writing/ Romance

 A wonderfully sweet written teenage romance that I knew I would instantly fall in love with.
 I’m not going to lie, I’m a sucker for teenage romance.
 Stories told from a young perspective that will make you fall in love all over again.
-The only downside, is that they can only captivate you for a few hours before it’s over and you either have to re-read the book just incase you missed anything, or find something else to feel that full satisfaction of gooey lovey dovey emotions – like twilight or something along the Nora Roberts variety.

-Penny is a 15 (nearly 16) year old klutz who would rather blend into the background with her camera, than be in front of it.
+Penny is a 15 year old klutz who would rather blend into the background with her camera than be in front of it.
 As most teenage girls, she has a great level of insecurity that makes her believe she is not worth anything, has unknowingly fake friends, and a crush on the ‘boy-band-meets-athlete perfect’ popular boy.
 It doesn’t make life easier when she finds herself having occasional panic attacks after being in a car accident with her family.

 Writing a blog is the only way she can express any feelings she has from school, friends, family and her panic attacks without feeling like she is being judged for her opinions.
 It surprisingly takes off, soon providing her with thousands of followers that all relate in some way or another.
 As Penny begins to feel like she isn’t the only one who suffers in silence, a humiliating video of her tripping up and exposing her underwear goes viral through the internet, her world becomes a bit crazy.
 Her family and best friend decide it’s best for her to get away to clear her head and she soon finds herself whisked away to New York for the holidays.